 In order for the research results to have their full impact, I disseminate them to society through interviews and contributions to the media (e.g. in Der Standard), guest lectures (e.g. TEDxInnsbruck), and much more.

-My academic short bio
+Academic short bio

-Johannes Siebert habilitated in Behavioral OR and Decision Making at the University of Bayreuth, Germany, and is Professor for Decision Sciences at MCI | THE ENTREPREUNRIAL SCHOOL®, Innsbruck, Austria.
-He has published papers in international leading journals such as Operations Research and European Journal of Operational Research.
-He is Member of the Executive Committee of the International Society on MCDM, Member of the Coordinating Board of the European Working Group of Behavioral Operations Research, in the Editorial Board of the INFORMS journal Decision Analysis, and Member of the Advisor Board of the Alliance for Decision Education.
+Johannes Siebert habilitated in Business Administration and Economics with a particular focus on Behavioral Operations Research and Decision Making at the University of Bayreuth, Germany, and teaches Decision Sciences and Behavioral Economics at MCI | THE ENTREPREUNRIAL SCHOOL®, Innsbruck, Austria.
+He has published papers in leading international journals such as Operations Research (A+) and the European Journal of Operational Research (A).

 He is a Member of the Executive Committee of the International Society on MCDM, a Member of the Coordinating Board of the European Working Group of Behavioral Operations Research, and a Member of the Editorial Board of the INFORMS journal Decision Analysis.
 In addition, he serves in the Advisory Council of the Alliance for Decision Education with leading researchers such as Daniel Kahneman or Richard Thaler to promote decision education for adolescents worldwide.